Dayda1us/Charles-Virtual-Homelab/README.md

 ## Description
 The purpose of this repository is to document everything that I've done to my homelab and keep track of my learning progress.

-**WARNING**: The scripts that I created are used only for testing/demonstration purposes.
-These scripts are NOT to be used in a production environment.

 ## Languages
 As of November 2023, I'm currently using the following languages:
 - PowerShell

-Later on, I will be developing scripts using Ansible which will help me automate many tasks in a Linux environment.

 ## Homelab Setup
 As of December 7, 2023, my homelab consists running VMware ESXi.